pocl/pocl/doc/sphinx/source/env_variables.rst

 pocl.

 - **POCL_AFFINITY**
- Linux-only.
+ Linux-only, specific to pthread driver.
 If set to 1, each thread of the pthread CPU driver sets its affinity to its index.
 This may be useful with very long running kernels, or when using subdevices (lets any idle cores enter deeper sleep).
-Defaults to 0 (most people don't need this)
+Defaults to 0 (most people don't need this).

 - **POCL_BUILDING**